Provides data for the MethodNameCompleted event.

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

-If you are using a class that implements the Event-based Asynchronous Pattern Overview, the class provides a MethodNameCompleted event.
-MethodName is a placeholder for the first part of the method's name.
-BackgroundWorker.OnRunWorkerCompleted is an example of the name of such a method.
-If you add an instance of the delegate to the event, you will receive information about the outcome of asynchronous operations in the parameter of the corresponding event handler.
+If you are using a class that implements the event-based asynchronous pattern that is described in the Event-based Asynchronous Pattern Overview topic of the .NET Framework documentation, the class will provide a MethodNameCompleted event.
+If you add an instance of the System.ComponentModel.AsyncCompletedEventHandler delegate to the event, you will receive information about the outcome of asynchronous operations in the parameter of the corresponding event-handler method.